Adrodoc/claiming-heads/README.md

 ## How to Get a Player Skull?
 ### By Command
-This is done with the following Minecraft command:
+Just execute the following Minecraft command:
 ```
 /give PLAYER skull 1 3 {SkullOwner:"PLAYER"}
 ```
 Please replace PLAYER with the appropriate name.

 ### By Finishing A Spawn Run
-TODO
+The Spawn Run is a sort of mini game that a player can play to gain a player skull.

+* TODO how to start the Spawn Run?
+* TODO Rules of the Spawn Run